WinchellWang/winchellwang.github.io/_posts/2023-09-09-polymer_calculation.md

 # 3. Polydispersity Index

 Polydispersity index (PDI) is a measure of the distribution of molecular mass in a given polymer sample.
-The PDI value always greater than 1, but as the polymer chains approach uniform chain length, the PDI approaches unity (1).
+The PDI value is always greater than 1, but as the polymer chains approach a uniform chain length, the PDI converges to 1.

 $$
 PDI=\dfrac{\overline{M}_w}{\overline{M}_n}